 Connecticut College named a top producer of Fulbrights

-Six students from Conn won Fulbright awards for 2016-2017, placing the College on the Chronicle of Higher Education’s annual list for top-producing bachelor’s institutions, ahead of Williams, Haverford, Vassar and Swarthmore.
+Five graduating Connecticut College seniors and one recent alumnus won Fulbright awards for 2019-2020, placing the College on the Chronicle of Higher Education’s annual list for top-producing bachelor’s institutions for the fourth time in five years.

 The Fulbright Program is the U.S. government’s flagship international educational exchange program.
 Fulbright fellows receive round-trip transportation to the host country, a living stipend, research allowances and medical insurance.